 - Contact at least three plumbers to get quotes for the work to be carried out.

 - Ask friends and neighbours if they can recommend someone to you.

 - Find out what qualifications they have – for example, if they fit gas appliances then they must be Gas Safe registered.

 - Make sure they are a member of the CIPHE.
 CIPHE members are qualified, experienced and are bound by a Code of Professional Standards.
 You can rest assured that you are in the hands of somebody who is committed to high standards and best practice.

 - Prices can vary considerably.
 Don’t make your decision solely based on the cost as if you are only out for the cheapest price you may regret it, (many people have).
 A good tradesperson needs to allow enough time to do the job properly, they won’t want to be rushed and they will want to use good quality materials, which comply with the relevant Regulations and Standards.

-The CIPHE has a list of professional plumbers and heating installers available on their website – just enter your postcode in their Find a Plumber tool at www.ciphe.org.uk/find-a-plumber.
-Alternatively, ring 01708 472791 or email firstname.lastname@example.org Monday to Friday, 9am – 5pm for a list of members in your area.
+The CIPHE has a list of professional plumbers and heating installers available on the website – just enter your postcode in their Find a Plumber tool.
+Alternatively, ring 01708 472791 or email firstname.lastname@example.org from Monday to Friday, 9am – 5pm for a list of members in your area.